Underactive Pelvic Floor: Causes, Symptoms & Treatment

 Treatment for underactive pelvic floor muscles includes building proper tone and retraining the pelvic floor muscles to contract and relax under coordinated control.
 This is commonly done with pelvic physical therapy as a first line treatment.

-Strengthening exercises referred to as Kegels are commonly utilized to build control, strength, and endurance of the muscles.
+Strengthening exercises referred to as Kegels are commonly utilized to build control, strength, and endurance of the muscles and prevent leakage.
 Kegels involve the pelvic floor muscles contracting and lifting within the pelvic bowl similarly to how the toy video game claw closes and lifts the toy up from the toy bin.

 To Perform a Kegel Exercise: